ScootKit/scnx-docs/docs/custom-bot/modules/fun/quiz.md

 		<li>Make sure the quiz has a title.</li>
 		<li>
 			Make sure the <a href="#config-strings">strings configuration</a> is valid, this especially applies to the field values which may not be left empty.
-			Also, make sure the used embed color is valid, you can find a full list of all accepted colors on <a href="https://old.discordjs.dev/#/docs/discord.js/v13/typedef/Color">the discord.js docs</a>.
+			Also, make sure the used embed color is valid, you can find a full list of all accepted colors on the <a href="https://docs.scnx.xyz/docs/custom-bot/additional-features#embed-colors">"Additional Custom-Bot features" page</a>.
 		</li>
 	</ul>
 </details>